Union with Scotland (Amendment) Act 1707

-This Act was partly in force in Great Britain at the end of 2010.
+The act was partly in force in Great Britain at the end of 2010.

 It united the English and Scottish Privy Councils and decentralised Scottish administration by appointing justices of the peace in each shire to carry out administration.
 In effect it took the day-to-day government of Scotland out of the hands of politicians and into those of the College of Justice.